Preventing Domestic Violence

 Summer Training for Youth

-LifeWire collaborates with the Gender Orientated Violence Alliance and Activism club (GOVAA) at Interlake High School to support in hosting their Summer Training event each year.
+LifeWire collaborates with the Gender Orientated Violence Alliance and Activism club (GOVAA) at Interlake High School to support their Summer Training event each year.
 This event is a by-and-for opportunity for youth to teach and learn from each other about issues around Gender-Based Violence.
 Learn more about GOVAA on their website or Instagram.

 Team Up Washington